 The OfS funds the strategic interventions in health education disciplines (SIHED) programme.
-It is expected to run for three years, starting in 2017-18, with a budget of £1 million per year.
+It started in January 2018 and is expected to run for three years, with a budget of £1 million per year.

 The SIHED programme aims to: